cogara/professionbot/readme.md

     - `TOKEN=botsecrettoken`
   - Generate invite link
     - Select "bot" in the scope category
-    - Select "Send Messages", "Read Message History", and "Manage Messages".
-You may exclude manage messages, but without it, the bot won't be able to delete the import message and may leave additional bloat in the channel.
+    - Don't give any permissions yet - you don't want it to see any channels except the profession channel you dedicate to it.
     - Copy the link provided, and invite the bot to your server.
+    - Add a custom permission override for the bot to view your channel - giving it manage message (to delete imports), read message history, view channel, and send message.

 ## WoW Addon
 - provided is `ProfessionBotExporter`.
 This is an addon meant to allow users to create an export string from their client to copy/paste into the bot's channel.
 This was modified from [Profession BOT - Exporter](https://www.curseforge.com/wow/addons/profession-bot-exporter) to fit the needs of this bot.